Hawaii Packing List

 - Water Bottle- Hawaii’s warm climate, combined with activities such as hiking, sunning on the beach, etc., make it very important to stay hydrated with a good water bottle.

 - Swimsuit and Cover Up/Sarong- No one wants to put on a soggy suit.
 Take two, so you can wear one while the other dries.

 - Footwear- Choose flip-flops, sandals, or other comfortable and lightweight shoes for beach/poolside and walking.
 If hiking is on the itinerary, you’ll need some sturdy hiking boots.
 Most zipline operators also require some sort of closed-toe shoe, as well.
 Do not buy new shoes right before you leave without breaking them in; you certainly don’t want blisters at the outset of your vacation.

 - Bug Spray with DEET- Rainforest hikes can make you a mosquito magnet; head them off at the pass before they nibble on you.
 We prefer Repel Sportsmen Max.

 - Camera- You’ll want to take lots of pictures of your tropical getaway, so now's the time to invest in a good digital camera.
 Make sure your photos will be backed up somewhere should lose your camera or phone.
 Of course, what equipment you choose to take may vary (a casual vs. professional photographer, for instance).

-Also Remember- Take any personal items that you cannot do without, such as medications, glasses or contacts, necessities for travelling with children, and the like.
+Also, Remember- Take any personal items that you cannot do without, such as medications, glasses or contacts, necessities for traveling with children, and the like.

 Hawaii Packing Items